 Jesus himself said that, "this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come" (Mt 24:14).
 If Christianity is not teaching this, then when someone like Elijah and the 144,000 finally do (as John, the 72 and the apostles last accomplished 2000 years earlier) it will certainly be noteworthy.

 I believe Elijah has another important role that builds upon him leading a revival.
 With the disasters and crisis coming to earth caused by WW3, Wormwood and the Antichrist, God has an escape plan for his people.
 Someone has to lead God's people to the safe places described as God's people are in ignorance and confusion on what is coming and how God plans to save them (it's not a pretrib rapture).
-If God does not send a strong leader who can work signs and wonders and make predictions that come true, believers will never know or agree on what is coming or what to do about it and who should they listen to.
+If God does not send a strong leader who can work signs and wonders or at least make predictions that come true, believers will never know or agree on what is coming or what to do about it and who should they listen to.
 If Elijah #3 comes in power and authority like Elijah #1 and Moses did, that problem will be solved.